Dear KRS

 KRS

-Back to Top
+to Top

-Back to KRS Edstrom Advice Column Main Page
+to KRS Edstrom Advice Column Main Page

 Dear KRS,

-point in my career where it demands much of my time and attention.
+I am at a crucial point in my career where it demands much of my time and attention.
 Things are going well and I am building a great future for my family.
 However, my wife of 12 years says she and our two children aren't seeing enough of me.
 When I bring work home so that I can be around more, she complains that I'm not really "there."
 The tension of this situation is giving me headaches and making matters worse.
 What's the solution?

 Family vs Work